Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Introduction

-The remainder of this paper is structured as follows.
-In \S \ref{problemformulation}, the governing equations that describe wake vortex motion are formulated and then linearised.
-In \S \ref{numericalmethod}, the spectral collocation method using mapped Legendre functions is presented with validation.
-In \S \ref{spectrum}, the spectra and pseudospectra of the eigenmodes of the Lamb-Oseen and Batchelor vortices are described.
-In \S \ref{inviscidlinearanalysis}, the numerical results for the eigenmodes and eigenvalues of the inviscid problems are presented along with a discussion of a methodology for removing spurious eigenmodes so as to correctly obtain inviscid critical-layer eigenmodes.
-In \S \ref{viscouslinearanalysis}, the numerical eigenmodes and eigenvalues in consideration of viscosity are presented along with a description of the new family of eigenmodes in the continuous spectra that we discovered.
-In this section we also explain how this eigenmode family evolved from a family of critical-layer eigenmodes associated with the inviscid continuous spectrum.
-Finally, in \S \ref{conclusion}, our findings are summarised.
+The remainder of the paper is structured as follows.
+In \S \ref{problemformulation}, the governing equations for wake vortex motion are formulated and linearised .
+In \S \ref{numericalmethod}, the spectral collocation method using mapped Legendre functions is presented.
+In \S \ref{spectrum}, the Lamb-Oseen and Batchelor vortex eigenmode spectra and pseudospectra are described.
+In \S \ref{inviscidlinearanalysis}, the eigenmodes and eigenvalues of the inviscid problems are compared to the analytic results.
+In \S \ref{viscouslinearanalysis}, the eigenmodes and eigenvalues in consideration of viscosity are presented, including a new family of eigenmodes in the continuous spectra that evolved from the family of critical-layer eigenmodes associated with the inviscid continuous spectrum.
+In \S \ref{conclusion}, our findings are summarised.